hammedTiamiyu/stacktrek-website-clone/README.md

    npm run dev
    ```

-2. Start building your winery website by modifying the components and content in the `src` directory.

 ### Deployment

-When you're ready to deploy your winery website, you can use the following command to build a production-ready version of your application:
+Use the following command to build a production-ready version of your application:

 ```shell
 npm run build
 ```

 This will generate an optimized build in the `dist` directory that you can deploy to your hosting provider of choice.

-## Customize

-Feel free to customize this application to fit the specific needs and branding of your winery.
-You can easily modify the styles, content, and functionality by editing the React components in the `src` directory.

 ## Contributing